 How to Grow Hardy Palm Trees Outside in Zones 5, 6, and 7

-An unusually warm winter has revived my interest in northern tropical gardening.
+An unusually warm winter revived my interest in northern tropical gardening.
 It is not news that overall, mean temperature gradients are increasing across the country.
 This may promote better results with semi-tropical gardening.
 It may come as a surprise to many that some gardeners experiment with palms and palm trees in their gardens in states such as New York, Ohio, and Illinois.
-In fact, palms and other semi-tropical plants grow with little or no protection with vigor in states such as Virginia despite cold winters, and gardeners that live in states with harsher winters just need to administer a little protection to cold hardy palms to keep them in the ground all year round.
+In fact, palms and other semi-tropical plants grow with little or no protection with vigor in states such as Virginia, despite cold winters.
+Gardeners that live in states with harsher winters just need to administer a little protection to cold hardy palms to keep them in the ground all year round.

 - Plant palms if possible in the warmest micro-climate with a south exposure.